bigzijing/Geopython-Conference-2018/README.md

 ## Task 5.
 Selecting Features from Queries
 - **Dataset used:** Umgebung.gpkg
 - **Tools used:** Query Features and Script Editor
-- **Objective:** Now, we have to sieve out, from the impacted and affected habitats, those that are protected species from the others
+- **Description:** Now, we have to sieve out, from the impacted and affected habitats, those that are protected species from the others
+- **Objectives:** Feature query on QGIS, feature query in PyQGIS, adding layers in PyQGIS

 #### Task 5.1.
 Running a Query on the Environment Shapefile Attributes
 Query the attributes of the Environment Shapefile to determine the features that are protected by law\